-Shingles is a skin condition that has been the subject of media attention in recent years.
-Also known as herpes zoster, shingles may occur in older adults who have a history of childhood chickenpox.
+Shingles, also known as herpes zoster, is a painful reactivation of the chickenpox developed in childhood.
 Dermatologists of Birmingham provides education, diagnosis and treatment of shingles for people who live in Birmingham, Alabaster and surrounding areas in Alabama.

 What is Shingles?